Mdkamrulislam786/data-structures-and-algorithms/1-basics/basics.md

 #### Basics: pointers, structures, classes, dynamic memory allocation, and recursion

+You must have a deep understanding of one programming language. <br>

 <b>pointers</b>
 Pointers is a special variable that is capable of storing some address.
 It points to a memory location where the first byte is stored.
 Ex: